Dimtemp/SCOMTraining/04-monitoring.md

-# Chapter: Monitoring with System Center 2012 Operations Manager
+# Chapter: Monitoring with Operations Manager

 ## Alert-Generating Rules
 The following procedure explains the process to create an alert rule by creating a basic Windows Event Log alert rule.
 The rule generates an alert if a Operating System crash has been detected.
 Follow these steps: